-Project Status: Construction began April 2022
+Project Status: Construction completion summer 2024

-Project Cost Estimate: \$33 million Project Funding: FTA 5307
+Project Funding: FTA 5307

-Project Completion: Spring 2024
+Project Completion: Summer 2024

 Metrolink SCORE Program & Projects

 Metrolink's SCORE Program is a \$10 billion initiative to upgrade the regional rail system to meet the current and future needs of the traveling public.
 The first phase was awarded \$876 million from the State's Transit and Intercity Rail Capital Program (TIRCP) in April 2018, which the Riverside-Downtown Station Improvement Project was a recipient of.
 The first two phases of capital projects are envisioned to support expanded Metrolink service.
 The first phase focuses on capital projects to be completed by 2023.
 The second phase focuses on capital projects scheduled for completion by 2028.